 In partnership with the Nicaraguan and Honduran ministries of health, and utilizing grant funding from Merck, Project HOPE is improving the capacity of each national immunization program by training health workers to plan and implement successful vaccination campaigns.
 Project HOPE is also providing vital equipment and supplies to each ministry of health, including refrigerators required for the proper storage of vaccines and computers to help monitor and evaluate immunization activities as the initiatives progress in both countries.

-As of 2011, the program has trained 5,046 health workers in Nicaragua and 823 in Honduras and has administered more than 96 percent of the initial donated doses of PNEUMOVAX to patients in both countries The project also fostered cross-border sharing of best practices and lessons learned between the National Immunization Program counterparts in each country.
+As of 2012, the program has trained 5,046 health workers in Nicaragua and 1,298 in Honduras.
+As of the end of 2012, 100 percent of the donated doses of PNEUMOVAX® 23 have been distributed and more than 80 percent of doses have been administered to patients in both countries.
+The remaining vaccines will be administered in 2013, with major national vaccination campaigns scheduled in April in both countries.
+The project has also fostered cross-border sharing of best practices and lessons learned between the National Immunization Program counterparts in each country.

 Since 2001, the Measles Initiative has contributed to saving lives by supporting 80 countries in delivering more than 1 billion doses of measles vaccine and helping to raise measles vaccination coverage to 85 percent globally.
 In 2008, Merck provided a $2 million grant to the United Nations Foundation to support the Measles Initiative and advance disease surveillance efforts in Africa.